-Conferences
+Conferences and Symposia

-Over the years, the IPP has organized conferences on multiple topics, which allowed the members of the programme and PhD candidates all over the world to present and improve their own research, as well as to learn from international professors who held keynotes on the current developments of cultural and literary studies.
+Over the years, the IPP has organized conferences and symposia on multiple topics, which allowed the members of the programme and PhD candidates all over the world to present and improve their own research, as well as to learn from international professors who held keynotes on the current developments of cultural and literary studies.

 Forms at Work: New Formalist Approaches in Literary Studies